marxhendrik/swagger-gradle-codegen/README.md

-# Fork
+# Fork differences

 This fork makes some changes to the original branch.
-Most notably for now not generating RxJava2 Retrofit APIs.
-For the future more differences are planned.
+Most notably for now not generating RxJava2 Retrofit API's but just plain Call objects.

+Also we filter the APIs by tag and only generate API's for the tags that are passed as arguments.

 This is probably not ready for public consumption right now.